 Since 2007, she has worked with numerous clients across different industries, including several medical associations, a public relations firm, a heating element manufacturer, several self-employed fine artists, a girl’s softball league, several web developers, and several brides-to-be.

-Amber Leigh Turner has been a self-employed designer and marketing consultant for over eight years, starting early in her collegiate career.
+Amber Leigh Turner has been a self-employed designer and marketing consultant for over a decade, starting early in her collegiate career.
 As a design and marketing student at Austin Peay State University, she left her part-time prepress technician job after becoming interested in freelancing.

 Working with clients one-on-one allowed Amber to gain valuable experience that is often only afforded to design students through internships.
 With this experience, she decided to chase her dream of owning a design firm and transform her part-time freelancing into a full-time design firm in January 2012 and named it January Creative.